-Furthermore, sensXPERT Digital mold transcends localized quality control methods by providing a holistic overview of all a customer's production processes through the sensXPERT Digital Cloud Service.
-Through the Digital Cloud Service, a manufacturer can remotely monitor each of their sensXPERTequipped machines across all manufacturing locations.
-The Digital Cloud Service also stores all previous process data, creating a digital thread per part produced, and aligning with reporting regulations.
+Furthermore, sensXPERT Insight transcends localized quality control methods by providing a holistic overview of all a customer's production processes through the sensXPERT Hub.
+With the sensXPERT Hub, a manufacturer can remotely monitor each of their sensXPERT-equipped machines across all manufacturing locations.
+The Hub also stores all previous process data, creating a digital thread per part produced, and aligning with reporting regulations.

-Material selection and characterization: Choosing materials with suitable properties for the intended application and process conditions is crucial.
+- Material selection and characterization: Choosing materials with suitable properties for the intended application and process conditions is crucial.
 However, relying solely on datasheet specifications may not account for batch-to-batch variations or complex material interactions.

-- Process parameter adjustments: Based on experience or historical data, operators may manually adjust process parameters like pressure, cycle time, or temperature to address observed deviations.
-This approach can be effective for minor adjustments but lacks precision and may introduce unintended consequences. - Basic in-mold sensors: Some molds utilize basic sensors for measuring cavity pressure or temperature and specific points.
-This offers localized data but fails to capture the complete picture of material behavior throughout the mold and lacks advanced analytical capabilities.
+- Process parameter adjustments:

+Based on experience or historical data, operators may manually adjust process parameters like pressure, cycle time, or temperature to address observed deviations.
+This approach can be effective for minor adjustments but lacks precision and may introduce unintended consequences.

+- Basic in-mold sensors: Some molds

+utilize basic sensors for measuring

+cavity pressure or temperature and

+specific points.
+This offers localized

+data but fails to capture the complete

+picture of material behavior

+throughout the mold and lacks

+advanced analytical capabilities.